rz74/rzwebsite/readme.md

 # Secret Journal Access – Public Demo

 Welcome to the **Public Demo** of the Secret Journal Access project.
 This is a puzzle-based gate featuring AI-generated historical images and a hidden target revealed only after solving the sequence.

 ## 🧠 What It Is

 This project presents users with a visual memory puzzle: select four AI-generated historical images in the correct chronological order.
 If successful, you're granted access to a hidden destination — without ever seeing the real URL.

-In this public demo, that target is **mirrored** inside the app, so you never leave the site.
+In this public demo, the target is **mirrored** inside the app using a serverless function, so it appears seamlessly within the site.

 ## 🔍 Features